The Replacements Sorry Ma, Forgot To Take Out The Trash

 The Replacements Albums: Ranked from Worst to Best

-During ten anarchic years, The Replacements recorded a ton of wonderful Paul Westerberg songs, self-sabotaged their career, and never achieved the mass success they promised.
-The band started as part of the hardcore punk scene of the early 1980s, but they were never punks at heart.
-Lead guitarist Bob Stinson was a big fan of Yes, while lead vocalist Paul Westerberg was a sensitive writer whose empathetic songs sounded better when The ‘Mats slowed down from the extreme speed of hardcore punk.
-Drummer Chris Mars and bassist Tommy Stinson provided a solid rhythm section, and Stinson was merely 14 when the band released their first album, 1981’s Sorry Ma, Forgot To Bring Out The Trash.
+The Replacements started as part of the hardcore punk scene of the early 1980s, but they were never punks at heart.
+Lead guitarist Bob Stinson was a big fan of Yes.
+Lead vocalist Paul Westerberg was a sensitive writer whose empathetic songs sounded better when The ‘Mats slowed down from the extreme speed of hardcore punk.
+Drummer Chris Mars and bassist Tommy Stinson provided a solid rhythm section.
+Tommy was merely 14 when the band released their debut, 1981’s Sorry Ma, Forgot To Bring Out The Trash.

 The Replacements also have a wealth of interesting non-album material, like the legendary, and brilliantly named, bootleg The Shit Hits The Fans, where the band play a bunch of sloppy classic rock covers.
-There are also a bunch of worthwhile b-sides and outtakes, like the Tom Waits collaboration ‘Date To Church’, the stripped down ‘Portland, and the countrified ‘If Only You Were Lonely’, while ‘Like A Rolling Pin’ was the Bob Dylan cover you always hoped someone was irreverent enough to record.
+There are also a bunch of worthwhile b-sides and outtakes, like the Tom Waits collaboration ‘Date To Church’, the stripped down ‘Portland, and the countrified ‘If Only You Were Lonely’.
+‘Like A Rolling Pin’ was the Bob Dylan cover you always hoped someone was irreverent enough to record.

 Here are The Replacements’ seven studio albums, ranked from worst to best: